AmulyaMurahari/TramGlobal_BackendAssignment/README.md

 - Requests should be tier based.
 For example a Tier 1 user can make 1000 requests whereas Tier 2 user can make only 100 requests.

-### Front end file has also been uploaded that contains basic features to enter the long url and get the shortened url but the backend connection has not been done
-I've also uploaded a ReactJS front-end file that includes basic functionalities for inputting a long URL and receiving a shortened URL in return.
+#### I've also uploaded a ReactJS front-end file that includes basic functionalities for inputting a long URL and receiving a shortened URL in return.
 However, the connection between this front-end and the back-end hasn't been established yet.